 DO YOU HAVE A RABBIT PROBLEM AT YOUR PROPERTY?

-Virus Release Program Halted Until Late Spring to Summer – Why stop the virus releases?
+Why Wait Until Summer to Commence the Virus Release Program?
 The main breeding season of rabbits in our area extends from about May to November depending on availability of suitable green feed.
 We halt our virus releases at this time, due to the abundance of green plants for rabbits to eat, making them less likely to want our baited oats and more significantly because releasing during breeding season can make the future generations of local rabbits immune to the “K5” virus compromising this control method.

 The “K5” VIRUS ONLY AFFECTS RABBITS.
 It is safe to pets and wildlife.